Viewing logs

 [timestamp] pid:tid> message

-The timestamp is from the monotonic clock.
+The timestamp is based on the time since the device booted.
 It is formatted with 5 digits (leading zeroes) for seconds and three digits for milliseconds (trailing zeroes).

-The fx pretty_serial command can be used to reduce the metadata printed by klog and color code log lines by severity.
-With this command, some metadata is hidden (PID, TID, filenames, etc.) while others are trimmed down (timestamp, severity).
+You can use the fx pretty_serial command to reduce the metadata printed by klog and color code log lines by severity.
+With fx pretty_serial, some metadata, such as PID, TID, filenames, is hidden, while other metadata, such as timestamp and severity, are trimmed down.

 ffx emu start --console | ffx debug symbolize

-For example, if the message "something happened" is printed to klog at WARN level by my-component at time=278.14, the pretty output will look like:
+For example, if the message Something happened is printed to klog at WARN severity level by the my-component component at time 278.14, the pretty output looks like:

-For example, if the message "something happened" is printed to klog by an unknown component with unknown severity at time=278.14, the pretty output will look like:
+For example, if the message Something happened is printed to klog with an unknown severity by an unknown component at time 278.14, the pretty output looks like:

 Offline: CQ/CI/LUCI

-For individual test executables botanist uses testrunner lib and collects that output separately.
-It is this output that can be seen after a failing test, with a link named stdio.
-Most tests that testrunner invokes run run-test-suite via SSH to the target device.
+For individual test executables, botanist uses the testrunner library and collects that output separately.
+You can see this output after a test fails with a link named stdio.
+Most tests that testrunner invokes run run-test-suite through an SSH connection to the target device.
 This collects the stdout, stderr, and logs from the test environment and prints them inline.

 syslog.txt